driskai/scenario_gym/docs/source/index.rst

 Scenario Gym Documentation
 ==========================

 Welcome to :code:`scenario_gym` - the ultimate lightweight tool for working with scenario data.
 Scenario Gym is a universal autonomous driving simulation tool that allows fast execution of unconfined, complex scenarios containing a range of road users.
 It allows rich insight via customised metrics and includes a framework for designing intelligent agents for reactive simulation.
-It can be used for a variety of tasks relevant for AV development, such agent modelling, controller parameter tuning and deep reinforcement learning.
+It can be used for a variety of tasks relevant for AV development, such as agent modelling, controller parameter tuning and deep reinforcement learning.

 .. image:: _static/system_overview.*
     :width: 100%